Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:

-Crafted custom Elementor sections tailored to project needs
+Developed custom Elementor sections designed specifically for the project’s requirements.

-Refined CSS for flawless, precise design alignment
+Polished CSS for perfect visual alignment and consistency.

-Optimized images to enhance website speed and performance
+Optimized images to improve loading speed and overall performance.

-Configured and debugged plugins for smooth functionality
+Configured and troubleshot plugins to ensure seamless functionality.

-Ensured full responsiveness across all device sizes
+Guaranteed full responsiveness across all screen sizes and devices.

-Applied SEO techniques and integrated essential meta tags
+Implemented SEO best practices and added key meta tags for better search visibility.

 ---